Construction Review

 “Uranium enrichment in Piketon has been central to U.S. security since the Cold War,” he noted.
 “Centrus’ decision to expand shows that Ohio remains vital to national defense and to building a secure domestic energy future.
 This facility is the only one with the technology to deliver enrichment at industrial scale.”

-Alongside private sector investments, the United States is reviving nuclear programs nationwide.
+Alongside private sector-backed investments like Orion nuclear fusion power plant, the United States is also reviving nuclear programs nationwide.
 On Tuesday, September 16, the Department of Energy announced a new round of funding to support the restart of the Palisades Nuclear Plant in Michigan.

 The project is projected to generate about 1,000 construction jobs and add 300 permanent operations roles at the Piketon facility, while also preserving 127 current positions.